nordbyerik/gaims/README.md

 -   Investigating deception, negotiation tactics, and social norms in larger groups of agents.
 -   Considerable refactoring, decoupling of components, and documentation
 -   Perform more controlled & principled experiments (i.e. randomizing action order, etc.)
+-

+## 6. Example Simulation

+Below is a 2 round example game which allows for observations and communcation between two agents.
+Agent 0 used OpenAI's OSS-20B model as a base Agent 1 used Google's Gemini 2.0 Flash Lite.